onehouseinc/LakeView/README.md

 # LICENSE

-This repository is licensed under the terms of the Apache 2.0 license
+This repository is licensed under the terms of the Apache 2.0 license.